r3fang/SnapATAC/README.md

 SnapATAC has two components: [Snaptools](https://github.com/r3fang/SnapTools) and [SnapATAC](https://github.com/r3fang/SnapATAC).

-* Snaptools - a preprocessing pipeline that works with [snap](https://github.com/r3fang/SnapATAC/wiki/FAQs) file.
+* SnapTools - a preprocessing pipeline that works with [snap](https://github.com/r3fang/SnapATAC/wiki/FAQs) file.
 * SnapATAC  - a R package for the clustering, annotation, motif and downstream analysis.

 Install snaptools from PyPI.
 See how to install snaptools on [FAQs](https://github.com/r3fang/SnapATAC/wiki/FAQs).